00nx/discord-vanity-sniper/README.md

 ## note

-> *for faster speed, use a vps/rdp close to Ashburn/virginia or NYC because this tool uses us-east1 gateway*
+> *for faster speed and low latency, use a vps/rdp close to Ashburn/virginia or NYC because this tool uses us-east1 gateway*